FluffyThePenguin/RSGBot_Archive/readMe.md

     ```
     - `nodemon` restarts the application when you save changes.
     - The Reddit API terms chronologically ordered lists of "things" (comments/posts etc) ["listings"](https://www.reddit.com/dev/api/#listings).
 When we retrieve from a listing, we specify
-      that we want only things posted after the last thing we processed, e.g. comments posted after the last comment we processed.
+      that we only want things posted after the last thing we processed, e.g. comments posted after the last comment we processed.
 Things are specified using ["fullnames"](https://www.reddit.com/dev/api/#fullnames), e.g. `t1_fyfqmt2`.
       Above you'll notice our use of fullnames to specify what we want to retrieve.
 Note that the Reddit API refers to "chronologically after" as before, i.e. if thing *a* was posted after (chronologically) thing *b*,
       thing *a* is before thing *b* in the listing.
 8. Navigate to [r/RSGBot](https://www.reddit.com/r/RSGBot).
 This is our test subreddit.
-The bot is configured to poll it in development mode.
-Post a comment or submission to verify that your bot is polling it properly:
+In development mode, the bot is configured to poll it.
+Post a comment or submission there to verify that your bot polls properly:
     ```
     [Application]: Retrieving comments before: t1_fyfqmt2 and submissions before: t3_htb1ai
     [Application]: No new comments